RohitDhyani30/Cyber_Resilient_Drone/README.md

 ### 3. `append.py`

 **Description:**
 This script reads the original control signal and the hash from hash_value.txt, then creates a custom packet by combining both.
-The merged packet is stored in a new .pcap file ready for transmission.
+The merged packet is stored in a new `.pcapng` file ready for transmission.

 ### 4. `server_udp.py`

 **Description:**
-This script acts as a UDP server that sends the merged_pcap.pcap file from Laptop 1 (sender) to Laptop 2 (receiver).
+This script acts as a UDP server that sends the `merged_packet.pcapng` file from Laptop 1 (remote) to Laptop 2 (drone).

+### 5. `Receiver.py`

+**Description:**
+The receiver laptop,  with help of receiver.py script, receives the merged_packet.pcapng file which contains hash value and actual command signal which is to be executed on receiving laptop.

+### 6. `Extract.py`

+**Description:**
+This script reads merged_packet.pcapng and extracts the hash value present inside pcapng packet and saves it into new text file `extracted_hash.txt` .

+### 7. `Authenticate.py`

+**Description:**
+This script plays an important role as it authenticates the packet received.
+It generates the hash value of command signal present inside the packet , and compares this hash with extracted_hash .
+If it matches , command is executed , else the command is discarded.